 Score A-Correct Score B-Partially Correct Score C-Incorrect The student provides a correct response.
-Sample Responses art / music other correct response not mentioned in the story The student response is generally related to the text but does not answer the specific prompt.
-Sample Responses longer day / one hour No responseNot in EnglishIncorrect response • The student indicates "art."
-The student indicates "longer day."
-No response Not in English Incorrect response, e.g., "sleepy"
+Sample Response a microwave The student response is generally related to the text but does not answer the specific prompt.
+Sample Response a cookie tray No responseNot in EnglishIncorrect response The student indicates "a microwave."
+The student indicates "a cookie tray."
+No response Not in English Incorrect response, e.g., "a spoon"